 What is the EU Entry/Exit System (EES)?

-European Union leadership has, for a long time, pushed for an updated and technologically advanced border security and immigration processes for travellers to the region.
+The European Union has, for a long time, pushed for an updated and technologically advanced border security and immigration process for travellers to the region.

-With the new EES system, the EU hopes to collect, process, store, and share data on entry, exit, and refusal of entry of non-EU citizens visiting the Schengen Area from autumn 2024.
+With the new EES system, the EU will collect, process, store, and share data on entry, exit, and refusal of entry of non-EU citizens visiting the Schengen area from Autumn 2025.

 Replacing the current process which sees passports stamped, the system will use a new form of data collection – biometric information.
-Everyone travelling will need to be fingerprinted and have their face photographed alongside providing the normal personal information (name, nationality, and other passport details).
+Everyone travelling will need to provide a fingerprint and/or have their face photographed, alongside providing the normal personal information present on a passport (name, nationality etc).

 According to the EU, by centralising the data process and tracking systems, it will allow police and immigration offices to highlight security risks and act accordingly in a more efficient manner.